axelarnetwork/axelar-core/docs/proto/proto-docs.md

-<a name="axelar.nexus.v1beta1.SetTransferRateLimitRequest"></a>
+<a name="axelar.nexus.v1beta1.SetTransferEpochLimitRequest"></a>

-### SetTransferRateLimitRequest
+### SetTransferEpochLimitRequest
-SetTransferRateLimitRequest represents a message to set rate limits on transfers
+SetTransferEpochLimitRequest represents a message to set rate limits on transfers